IBT-FMI/SAMRI/README.md

-# chyMRI
+# SAMRI

-An comprehensive package of fMRI data analysis functions and pipelines. chyMRI integrates functionalities from a number of other packages (listed under the dependencies section below) to create higher-level tools.
+SAMRI (Small Animal Magnetic Resonance Imaging), pronounced like "Sam-rye", is a comprehensive package of fMRI data analysis functions and pipelines.
+This software integrates functionalities from a number of other packages (listed under the dependencies section below) to create higher-level tools.
 The resulting interfaces aim to simplify batch processing and minimize the number of function calls required to generate figures and statistical summaries from the raw data.

 The package is compatible with small rodent data acquired via Bruker systems.